digitalmethodsinitiative/zoekplaatje/README.md

 Next, simply search for things as you normally would.
 While Zoekplaatje is enabled, results will be saved in the background.
 You can then download the results as a .csv file with the button in the interface when you are done and want to inspect the results.
+Make sure to cross-reference the results with what you see in your browser, at least initially, to understand what data is (and is not!) collected and how it is parsed.

 ## Credits & license
 Zoekplaatje was developed by Stijn Peeters for the [Digital Methods Initiative](https://digitalmethods.net) and is